mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_4_converted.md

 text:     Whenever you summon a minion from your hand, summon a 2⚔️/2❤️ Vespyr Winter Maerid nearby.

 name:     Wailing Overdrive
-text:     Give a friendly minion on your opponent's starting side of the battlefield +5⚔️/+5❤️.
+text:     Give an allied minion on your opponent's starting side of the battlefield +5⚔️/+5❤️.

 name:     White Asp
 text:     Your General gains +3⚔️.
 Whenever your General destroys a minion, summon a 3⚔️/3❤️ **Blazing Spine Wall** on that space.